"Red Bells Agave"

 When to plant -- Plant your seeds immediately for the best germination.

-Getting started -- These seeds sprout well using the "soaking method".
-To begin, place them in a cup of water, and place it in a spot that will stay between 65 and 77 degrees F (18-25° C).
+Keep them in a spot that will stay between 65 and 77 degrees F (18-25° C).
 A bit cooler at night is ok.
 Avoid letting them get above 80 degrees F (27°C) for prolonged periods.
 I recommend placing a minimum/maximum thermometer near the cup.

-Light helps them germinate, so keep them in a bright spot.
-A fluorescent or LED bulb kept a few inches (10 cm) away provides the right amount of lighting.
+Light helps them germinate, so keep them in a bright spot out of direct sun.
+An LED or fluorescent bulb kept 4 inches (10 cm) away provides the right amount of lighting (See: "Growing indoors with LED lights").

-Until the seeds sprout, ensure that the soil surface doesn't dry out.
-If you enclose the pots in a plastic dome or bag to maintain moisture, leave it open slightly for some fresh air to enter.
+Until they sprout, keep the surface moist.
+If you enclose the pots in a plastic container to maintain moisture, leave it open slightly for fresh air to circulate.
+You may need to drip a few drops of water on the surface daily to keep it moist.

 Continue keeping them in a bright spot at the temperature range mentioned earlier.
-Once they send up their first leaf, about a month later, you may give them some direct sun if you wish, but protect them from strong afternoon sun the first 1-2 months.
+Once they send up their second leaf, you may give them some direct sun if you wish, but protect them from strong sun the first 3-4 months.

 At 4 months old, you can expose them to a wider temperature range, but protect them from freezing temperatures the first year or 2.